 An IP address is a number assigned to your computer whenever you access the internet.
 It allows computers and servers to recognise and communicate with one another.
-IP addresses from which visitors appear to originate may be recorded for IT security and system diagnostic purposes.
-This information may also be used in aggregate form to conduct web site trend and performance analysis.
+IP addresses from where visitors appear to originate may be recorded for IT security and system diagnostic purposes.
+This information is typically used in aggregate form to conduct website trend and performance analysis.

-Cookies may be placed on your computer or internet-enabled device whenever you visit us online.
+Cookies will be placed on your computer or internet-enabled device whenever you visit our website.
 This allows the site to remember your computer or device and serves a number of purposes.

-On some of our web sites, a notification banner will appear requiring your consent to collect cookies.
+On some of our websites, a notification banner will appear requiring your consent to collect cookies.
 If you do not provide consent, your computer or internet-enabled device will not be tracked for marketing-related activities.
-A secondary type of cookie referred to as “user-input” cookies may still be required for necessary functionality.
-Such cookies will not be blocked through the use of this notification banner.
-Your selection will be saved in a cookie and is valid for a period of 90 days.
-If you wish to revoke your selection, you may do so by clearing your browser’s cookies.
+A secondary type of cookie referred to as “user-input” cookies may still be necessary for functionality.
+These cookies will not be blocked through the use of this notification banner.
+If you wish to revoke or change your selection, you may do so by clearing your browser’s cookies.

-Although most browsers automatically accept cookies, you can choose whether or not to accept cookies via your browser's settings (often found in your browser’s Tools or Preferences menu).
+Although most browsers automatically accept cookies, you can choose whether or not to accept cookies via your browsers settings (often found in your browser’s Tools or Preferences menu).
 You may also delete cookies from your device at any time.
-However, please be aware that if you do not accept cookies, you may not be able to fully experience some of our web sites' features.
+If you do not accept cookies, you may not be able to fully experience some of our website’s features.

 Further information about managing cookies can be found in your browser’s help file or through sites such as www.allaboutcookies.org.

 Performance (i.e., User's Browser)